 In order to apply for admission to ALA, a student must only be a resident of the state of North Carolina.
 ALA will not discriminate based on race, color, creed, national origin, ethnicity, or religion.
 ALA will also not deny any student based on previous academic performance or special needs.
 To obtain admission to ALA, potential students must go through the application process.
 The application period will begin on January 1st, 2018 and run through February 28th, 2018.
-Applicants will visit the school website to application online. Ιf necessary, hard copies application will be made available to those without internet access.
+Applicants will visit the school website to If necessary, the application online. hard copies application will be made available to those without internet access.
 Completed applications must contain the following:

-- Proof of residence in North Carolina - The grade level the student will enter in - Information about any siblings who attend the school - Relevant demographic data concerning the student
+- Proof of residence in North Carolina - The grade level the student will enter in - Information about any siblings who attend the school - Relevant demographic data concerning the student public lottery include: